 How to Clean Your Aluminum Pontoons

-There are countless options on the market for cleaning solutions, but they all do the same thing: clean aluminum.
+There are countless options on the market for boat cleaning solutions, but they all do the same thing: clean aluminum.
 There is no ‘wrong’ choice.
 Two popular aluminum cleaners are Sharkhide or Biokleen.
 Whichever cleaner you use, the general directions are to apply the cleaner, scrub it into the aluminum, let it sit for several minutes, rinse it off and repeat if necessary.
 If you are unsure about how long to leave the cleaner on the aluminum, you can test it on a less-visible part of your pontoon.
 Apply the cleaner to a small piece of aluminum on the underside of your boat and rinse it off after a short period of time, repeating and increasing the amount of time until you have achieved your desired result.
+Some more aluminum safe cleaning products are listed below:

 Now that your pontoons are free of discoloration, it’s time to apply metal polish.
 This step can take some time, but if done properly it will only need to be done once in a while.